Indre-V/animation-quiz/README.md

 ### Loader

 Loader was also added to remove an empty display of question box while content is being loaded from [Open Trivia DB]("https://opentdb.com/").
-In an unlikely scenario, where databse website is not active, loader will show and fetch error will appear if the questions are retrieved from DB.
+In an unlikely scenario, where database website is not active, loader will show and fetch error will appear if the questions fail to retrieve from DB.

 <details><summary><b>Loader</b></summary>